CLA3001 : Level 3 Latin: Interpretation of Texts

 The aim of this module is to develop students' ability to translate, understand and critically analyse and appreciate a range of Latin texts, both seen and unseen and both prose and verse and of a linguistic and intellectual level appropriate with Level 3.
-You will prepare the translation of further prescribed selections from Russell's Anthology of Latin Prose (Semester 1) and of a verse text (Semester 2), both at a higher level than in CLA2001.
+You will prepare the translation of a Latin prose text (Semester 1) and of a verse text (Semester 2), both at a higher level than in CLA2001.

 Outline Of Syllabus

 Semester 1: Prose text to be arranged in consultation with students.